-- If the parameter names are different between components, Concord Pro is not going to reconcile the parameters to a common name.
+- If the parameter names differ between components, Altium 365 will not reconcile the parameters to a common name.

-- If the value type (i.e., string, resistance, voltage, temperature, etc.) of the parameter is not set properly, Concord Pro is not going to guess at its proper type.
+- If the value type (i.e., string, resistance, voltage, temperature, etc.) of the parameter is not set properly, Altium 365 will not guess its proper type.

-And if something was missed during migration, like datasheetsÖ you guessed it, it's not going to be added.
-Itís best to wipe it and start again.
+And if something was missed during migration, like datasheets, you guessed it, it will not be added.
+It's best to wipe it and start again.
 Hopefully, you were wise enough to seek the OS command prompts to back up and restore the data so that you do not have to start from the very beginning again...

-Though we encourage you to consider our training program for Concord Pro, we also understand that your time is valuable.
-You purchased Concord Pro to be efficient, and this efficiency is only achieved once the setup is complete.
+Though we encourage you to consider our Altium 365 training program, we also understand your time is valuable.
+You purchased Altium 365 to be efficient, and this efficiency is only achieved once the setup is complete.
 The irony of any setup is that it is really a one-time proposition.
 Thereafter, one makes use of the setup by maintaining it.
-Itís now a matter of building upon what has already been established.
+It's now a matter of building upon what has already been established.

-If you want to make use of this investment and want to get it set up with as little hassle as possible, contact us here at Nine Dot Connects.
+Contact us here at Nine Dot Connects if you want to use this investment and get it set up with as little hassle as possible.

-Or if you prefer to learn the intricacies of Concord Pro yourself and setup necessary configurations and templates, we offer comprehensive consultation and training that includes up to 16 hours of remote consultation and 2 days of onsite coaching and deployment for the entire team on an Altium 365 workspace.
+Or, if you prefer to learn the intricacies of Altium 365 yourself and set up necessary configurations and templates, we offer comprehensive consultation and training that includes up to 16 hours of remote consultation and 2 days of onsite coaching and help to deploy the entire team on an Altium 365 workspace.